AnggaR96s/Reforestation/README.md

-## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
-Now it’s Hans free.
+## My boss told me to attach two pieces of wood together...
+I totally nailed it!